 Various methods of confinement are at our disposal.
-We may use a beam of free particles traveling in vacuum through the region of space where interrogation takes place, 18, 19 We may store the particles in the region of interrogation at low particle densities by using storage vessels.
-The storage vessel has to be $coated^{27,28}$ or filled with a buffer $gas^{13, 29}$ in order to reduce the interaction between the particles and the wall of the storage vessel and among particles themselves.
-Or we can eliminate physical walls and use electric or magnetic fields for confinement.30 Finally, we may just take a gas at a fairly high pressure and observe absorption16, 17 of the interrogating radiation.
+We may use a beam of free particles travelling in vacuum through the region of space where interrogation takes place [22, 23].
+We may store the particles in the region of interrogation at low particle densities by using storage vessels.
+The storage vessel has to be coated [31, 32] or filled with a buffer gas [17, 33] in order to reduce the interaction between the particles and the wall of the storage vessel and among particles themselves.
+Or we can do away with physical walls and use electric or magnetic fields for confinement [34].
+Finally, we may just take a gas at a fairly high pressure and observe absorption [20, 21] of the interrogating radiation.
 A summary of these methods is given in the first column of Table 2.

 Various effects (listed in the second column of Table 2) which lead to bias uncertainties are introduced by the confinement of particles.

-Several effects are associated with the width of the line (line-Q) such as short term stability, cavity pulling, and the performance of the servo electronics.
+Several effects are associated with the line-Q which is proportional to the product of confinement time and transition frequency.
+They include short term stability, cavity pulling, and the performance of the servo electronics.
 A high line-Q is desirable but not essential because means can be employed to counter the effects of a low line-Q, e.g., one could render cavity pulling totally unimportant, regardless of the line-Q, by avoiding a resonance structure (using a passive method).
 On the other hand a high line-Q can be obtained with relatively short confinement times by using transitions at high frequencies.
-For achieving a long duration of confinement, i.e., in excess of one second, storage methods offer the greatest potential, especially the coated vessel or the usage of confining fields (ion storage), Collisions between the particles which lead to spin exchange and shifts of the energy levels are an important source of uncertainty in techniques using comparatively high particle densities.
+For achieving a long duration of confinement, i.e., in excess of one second, storage methods offer the greatest potential, especially the coated vessel or the usage of confining fields (ion storage).
+Collisions between the particles which lead to spin exchange and shifts of the energy levels are an important source of uncertainty in techniques using comparatively high particle densities.
 Low density methods like the free beam, the storage in a coated bulb, or the usage of confining fields can be designed to render this effect unimportant.
-We also may arrange the interrogation mode in such a way as not to look at particles which have experienced a collision, e.g., as in saturated absorption, 16 Wall collisions will introduce uncertainties wherever physical walls are used as a means of confinement.
-Only the free beam and the confinement by fields are not affected.
-However, we may also use an absorption cell and restrict the region of interrogation to a small volume within the cell, 16 e.g., by using a laser beam as the interrogating radiation, thus avoiding wall effects.
-The first order Doppler effect appears to be mainly a design and engineering problem and thus of no real consequence for this discussion.
-We may assume that a suitable approach in all of the discussed methods will eliminate first order Doppler frequency shifts and line broadening.
-This may be done by proper interrogation (e.g., saturated absorption16), by storage within dimensions less than one-half of a wavelength of the interrogating radiation, 14 or by a proper mechanical design as required in the case of a free beam traveling through a Ramsey cavity.
-19 The second order Doppler shift is of a more fundamental nature.
-It can be regarded as the problem to know with adequate precision the speed or temperature of the particles.
-This is difficult in the case of the free beam and is a severe problem in the case of storage in electric or magnetic fields, whereas the use of physical containers allows an adequate knowledge of the temperature, when thermal equilibrium of the kinetic energy of the particle with the container walls can be established.
-Cavity phase shift offsets occur in the case of the free beam traveling through a cavity.
-1-5 For all other methods it is of no concern.
+We also may arrange the interrogation mode in such a way as not to look at particles which have experienced a collision, e.g., as in saturated absorption [20].
+Wall collisions will introduce uncertainties wherever physical walls are used as a means of confinement.
+Only the free beam and the